mcd500/teep-device/docs/building_with_docker.md

 ## Preparation for building TEEP-Device on Docker

-### Docker images details for building
+### List of Docker images for building TEEP-Device

-We use Docker images of TA-Ref for building the TEEP-Device since TEEP-Device is developed on top of TA-Ref SDK.
+It requires Docker images of TA-Ref for building the TEEP-Device since TEEP-Device is developed on top of TA-Ref SDK.
+The TEEP-Device is one of the applications of TA-Ref.

-Docker images with all necessary packages for building TEEP-Device for all three TEEs are already available.
-The instructions usage of the images are in the next chapters.
+Docker images have all necessary development packages for building TEEP-Device for all three TEEs.
+The instructions of usage are described from the next chapters.

 | Target | Docker image |
 | ------ | ------ |
 | Keystone | aistcpsec/taref-dev:keystone |
 | OP-TEE | aistcpsec/taref-dev:optee |
 | Intel SGX | aistcpsec/taref-dev:sgx |

-## Building TEEP-Device with Docker

-The build environment is in three terminals for convenient development.

-* First Terminal for running tamproto
-    - Shows log messages of tamproto while developing TEEP-Device

-* Second Terminal for running Docker of TEE
-    - For building and manipulating TEEP-Device

-* Third Terminal for editing sources of TEEP-Device
-    - For editing source codes of TEEP-Device by watching the above two terminals.

-The terminals may be a local fast computer or login with ssh to a remote build machine with each terminal.
-In any case, the speed of the build machine affects the efficiency of the development.

 ## Run tamproto (TAM Server) - Required by all Keystone/OP-TEE/SGX